-For me though these muffins work best as a breakfast idea – they provide energy without the addition of sugar.
-I used potato in this recipe to give these frittatas more substance.
-There is also some cheese (I chose halloumi, which meant there was no need to add salt), though I used a moderate amount to keep the fat content down.
+For me though these healthy egg muffins work best as a breakfast idea.
+They provide energy without the addition of sugar.
+I used potato in this recipe to give these mini breakfast frittatas a bit more substance.
+I also added some cheese (I chose halloumi), though only a moderate amount to keep the fat content down.

 - 6 eggs

-- 120g halloumi
+- 120 g halloumi grated

 - 1 medium/large potato